 As they say, a picture is worth a thousand words.
 Here are a few to give you an idea of my training background and experiences, but honestly none of this crap matters much.
 Regardless of how experienced or qualified your guide may be, you're still the one who has to try out the techniques for yourself, absorb it, see if it works for you, and make it your own or not.

 As most look for ranks and certifications, let's start there.
 Although, I don't believe in ranks because they tend to give the wearer of such rank a false sense of "I know," I did earn my Senior First and Second under the lineage of Sifus Tim Tackett (2nd generation student of Bruce Lee), Bob Bremer (original student of Bruce Lee), and Jim Sewell (original student of Bruce Lee) teaching Jeet Kune Do (JKD) as passed down from Bruce Lee through his students in the Los Angeles school until 1973.
 I trained directly under their Instructors, Sifu Mick Thornton and Sifu Kevin Beale.
+It was important to me to train under instructors who have fought competitively and trained fighters.
+While JKD is not a sport, the only way to know if it works is through sparring, competing, or actual confrontations.
+This was integral to the development of JKD.
 I'm also a certified USA Boxing coach and certified O.M.A.F.
 Kickboxing Coach.

 However, I started martial arts nearly thirty years ago studying Northern Praying Mantis Kung Fu.
-Then I transitioned to Wing Chun Kung Fu, the original martial art of Bruce Lee.
-I have studied Wing Chun for over a decade, trained with "masters" (old guys that have been doing this a while) all over the world including Japan, Korea, and Hong Kong.
-My Wing Chun training primarily comes from instructors under Duncan Leung (Founder of Applied Wing Chun and disciple of Ip Man) and Lo Man Kam (Ip Man's nephew).
+In 1998, I transitioned to Wing Chun Kung Fu, the original martial art of Bruce Lee.
+I have had the opportunity to study Wing Chun with "masters" (old guys that have been doing this a while) all over the world including Japan, Korea, and Hong Kong.

 I had the opportunity to train at Ip Chun's school.
 This was not just a photo-op.
 Like many schools in Hong Kong, the class structure is very open.
 Usually, you just find a partner and do Chi Sao "Sticky Hands" after you warm up with forms.
 I worked out with one partner while there who was pretty good.
 What was interesting about training in Hong Kong was that the Wing Chun really was not much different from what you experience in the United States.
 Often, we think if we go to the source like Hong Kong, the teaching will be pure and better.
 However, I visited 8 different schools in Hong Kong and found that on average, it was not really better over there than in the U.S. So, if you desire to visit Hong Kong, definitely do so, but don't expect the training to be significantly different.
 I went to better understand Bruce's experience, why he developed Jeet Kune Do, and how it branched out from Wing Chun.